-At Limagrain Cereal Seeds LLC, we stand behind the fact that all of our Northern Plains varieties have been extensively studied and field tested for consistency and performance across a wide range of environments and conditions long before they ever make their way to the farmer.
+At LCS, we stand behind the fact that all our Northern Plains varieties have been extensively studied and field tested for consistency and performance across a wide range of environments and conditions long before they ever make their way to the farmer.

-If you would like more information on any of our Northern Plains varieties, please click on the related variety name on the top right of this page or contact our sales manager for this region.
+To learn more about our elite Northern Plains varieties, click on the variety name organized by market class on the top right of this page or contact Sales Manager Russell Oberg.